kohlhofer/Crossings/chapters/chapter-03.md

 The doors open, and the congregation spills out, blinking in the bright light.
 They move slowly, reluctantly.
 Calvin stands at the door, shaking hands, offering final words of encouragement or advice.

-"God bless you, Sister.
+"God bless you.
 Remember what we talked about."

-"See you next week, Brother.
+"Next week, then.
 The Lord's work continues."

 The people disperse, walking back to their homes, their farms, their daily struggles.
 The weeping woman has composed herself, clutching her handkerchief.
 She walks away alone, her steps careful, her head down.

 Ada returns to the building, helping to stack hymnals, to straighten pews.
 She moves with quiet efficiency, her service continuing beyond the formal worship.
 Calvin moves through the church, closing windows, adjusting chairs.
 Their paths cross near the altar.
 A moment of proximity, nothing more, but she steps aside, maintains distance.
 Her movements remain careful, measured.
+When a hymnal slips from her hands, she retrieves it quickly, avoiding his eyes.
+The efficiency masks the tremor in her fingers.

 He pushes away from the fence, the square emptying, the church settling back into quiet.
 The service is over, its echoes lingering in the air.

 He turns away, the sound of the river louder now, the church behind him, the day moving on.
 His boots scrape the packed dirt, the dust rising with each step.
 The path leads back to the river, to the dock, to the fishing line that waits in the brown water.

 Behind him, the church stands empty, its doors closed, its bell silent.
 The square is quiet, the morning sun casting long shadows across the dirt.
+The river calls from beyond the trees, its current steady and sure.